Amblin Entertainment

-Amblin Entertainment, Inc., formerly named Amblin Productions, is an American film production company founded by filmmakers Steven Spielberg, Kathleen Kennedy, and Frank Marshall in 1980.
-Its headquarters are located in Bungalow 477 of the Universal Studios backlot in Universal City, California.
+Amblin Entertainment, Inc., formerly named Amblin Productions, is an American film production company founded by filmmaker Steven Spielberg in 1975, with Kathleen Kennedy, and Frank Marshall joining later in 1980.
+Its headquarters are located in Bungalow 477 of the Universal Studios backlot in Universal City, California, with an additional office in New York City.
 It distributes all of the films from Amblin Partners under the Amblin Entertainment banner.

 History

 Amblin is named after Steven Spielberg's first commercially released film, Amblin' (1968), a short independent film about a man and woman hitchhiking through the desert.
 Costing $15,000 to produce, it was shown for Universal Studios, giving Spielberg more directing roles.

 The company was established a year later, in 1969, and it was properly incorporated in 1970.
 On July 14, 1975, Spielberg signed a four-picture agreement with Universal Pictures to produce its feature films through his Amblin label, aiming to build upon the success of its first two theatrical pictures, The Sugarland Express and Jaws.
 Although Amblin is an independent production company, Universal distributes many Amblin productions, and Amblin operates out of a building on the Universal lot.

+In 1978, the company produced its first film, I Wanna Hold Your Hand, directed by Robert Zemeckis, with Spielberg serving as executive producer.
+This was followed in 1980 by Used Cars, directed again by Zemeckis, and again executive produced by Spielberg.
+Later that year, Kathleen Kennedy, formerly of John Milius' A-Team Productions, and Frank Marshall joined as production associates, later becoming partners.

-Amblin produced its first film, Continental Divide, in 1981, with Spielberg serving as executive producer.
+Amblin produced its first film with its company name, Continental Divide, in 1981, with Spielberg serving as executive producer.
 The following year, Spielberg and Marshall caught the attention of Metro-Goldwyn-Mayer (MGM), for which they both produced Poltergeist with Amblin, but under the name Steven Spielberg Productions.
 The same year, Spielberg and Kennedy produced E.T. the Extra-Terrestrial with Amblin uncredited (with Spielberg also directing it), which ended up being the highest-grossing film of the year.

 In 1983, Spielberg produced Twilight Zone: The Movie with Amblin (with Marshall credited as an executive producer), but the company was uncredited.
 The company was reincorporated as Amblin Entertainment the following year, and the television division was formed that year.
 Amblin went on to produce a number of successful films throughout the 1980s, such as Gremlins, Innerspace, Batteries Not Included, Who Framed Roger Rabbit, and the Back to the Future trilogy.
 Gremlins was the first film to use the company's logo, which features the silhouette of Elliott flying in his bicycle with E.T. in the basket in front of the moon, from E.T. the Extra-Terrestrial.

 In 1985, Spielberg and Don Bluth started a partnership to produce animated feature films.
 The only two films that were made from the Spielberg-Bluth deal were An American Tail (1986) and The Land Before Time (1988).